 Employment accommodations.
 This may include arranging for alternate College employment, different work shifts, etc.

 Other accommodations.
 Any other measure that may be arranged by the College (to the extent reasonably available) to ensure the safety and well-being of a Student and/or the College community.
 This may include the use of alternate dispute resolution services such as mediation or restorative practices when appropriate.

 The following sanctions, alone or in any combination, may be imposed upon any Student found to have violated the Student Conduct Code.
 See also Appendix E for specific sanctioning procedures for selected violations.

-- Parental notification.
-Notification may be sent to parents or guardians of a Student who is under 18 years of age, or financially dependent on his or her parents or guardians, depending on the circumstances surrounding the incident.
+Parental notification.
+Notification may be sent to parents or guardians of a Student who is under 18 years of age, or financially dependent on their parents or guardians, depending on the circumstances surrounding the incident.
 Parents or guardians may also be notified of alcohol and other Drug incidents for Students under 21 years of age, regardless of financial dependency or resulting sanction.

 J. Disciplinary Record Keeping Practice

 File maintenance.
 A Student who is charged with a violation of the Student Conduct Code has a file created and maintained by the Office of Student Conduct.
 Files are maintained for five years after the date the Student separates from the College; however files of Students who have been suspended or expelled are maintained indefinitely.